 The surgical case list(s) must include ALL FPMRS surgical cases from all sites, including but not limited to hospitals, freestanding surgical centers and medical centers, for which the candidate had primary responsibility.
-A separate case list must be compiled from each surgical site.
-Each case list must be certified by the appropriate personnel at the institution(s) in which the care was provided.
+Identify each surgical site in order with the letters A, B, C, etc." Each case list must be certified by the appropriate personnel at the institution(s) in which the care was provided.